CodeIntelligentSquad/Explainable-AI-Enhanced-Classification-of-Gravitational-Wave-Anomalies-Using-Vision-Transformers/README.md

-# Gravitational Wave Classification with Machine Learning, Vision Transformers, and Explainable AI (XAI)
+# XAI-Enhanced Classification of Gravitational Wave Anomalies Using Machine Learning and Vision Transformers

 ## Project Overview